Yaoxuannn/Python_Tools/README.md

 This tool only support **Python 3.X**.

 **If the original file starts with a h{1,2,3,4,5}, this line will be deleted automaticly.**

+V0.1 changeLog: Add exception handle.

+V0.2 changeLog: The empty line above the first title will be ignored.